 If you have an array of knowledge and experience, why not pass it on to the next generation?
 If you haven’t been a mentor before but are interested in becoming one, watch this LinkedIn Learning session on Mentoring Others.

 Interested in becoming a mentor?

 We are looking for “experienced” colleagues from around our University to become mentors.
-We match mentors and mentees - please get in touch if you would like to know more.
+We match mentors and mentees - please complete this form if you would like to become a mentor, or get in touch if you would like to know more.

 How to be an effective Mentor

 If you would like to know more about finding a mentor or coach, or if you are interested in becoming a coach or mentor, please contact our coaching and mentoring lead, Christian McGrath: through MS Teams, email email@example.com or phone 2197.